patrickboateng/geolysis/docs/CONTRIBUTING.md

-# geolysis Contribution Guidelines
+# Contribution Guidelines

 Thank you for your interest in contributing to `geolysis`!
 We welcome contributions from the community to help make this project better.
 Before you get started, please take a moment to read and understand these contribution guidelines.
-Following these guidelines helps maintain a productive and welcoming community for everyone involved.
+Following these guidelines helps maintain a productive and a welcoming community for everyone involved.

 Not a coder?
 Not a problem! `geolysis` is multi-faceted, and